 We then check the segmented components for certain attributes like size, shape, and position in order to classify objects, such as the ball and the goal posts.
 We also compute statistics for the position of detected objects in the world coordinate system using the inverse kinematics of the robot, the centroid, and the bounding box to further filter the object hypotheses.
 Using these we are able to track the ball and identify the existence and size of goal posts and consequently localize our position on the field.
 [9]

 7 Conclusion

-Building on previous research and RoboCup experience and utilizing technology from the DARwIn family of robots, we hope to improve upon CHARLI's success in last year's humanoid competition.
+Building on our research and RoboCup experience and utilizing technology from the DARwIn family of robots, we hope that CHARLI-2 will continue to evolve and succeed in this year's competition.